pscally1005/pscally1005.github.io/_posts/recipes/drinks/2023-09-18-milkshake.markdown

 Notes:
 - Add some <a href='https://amzn.to/3SqwsMO'>liquid monk fruit</a>, <a href='/recipes/sugar-free-syrup'>sugar free syrup</a>, or <a href='https://amzn.to/4ceFnvP'>granulated monk fruit</a> if you want it sweeter

-- Add some mint extract for a subtle mint flavor if you like, but be careful not to add too much
+- Add some <a href='https://amzn.to/4xtISFR'>mint extract</a> for a subtle mint flavor if you like, but be careful not to add too much
 ---